-I always imagined I would love New Orleans and I was right.
-It’s a city that’s beautiful, a little bit gritty and most definitely interesting!
+I always imagined I would love the big Easy aka New Orleans and I was right.
+It’s a city that’s beautiful, a little bit gritty and it has a rich history!
 I wrote a list of my favorite things to do in New Orleans to help you enjoy New Orleans as much as I did!

 1. Visit the abandoned six flags theme park